 Cloaking

-URL and content duplications
+URL and content duplication

 Web loading performance